MNijaz47OP/ARSpace/README.md

 # ARSpace
-- Collge Final Year Project
-- An AR based android application to showcase furnitures
+- An AR based Android application
+- Language - Java
+- Developed with Google ARCore and Sceneform sdk